WILL VINSON: ALBUM PLAYLIST “PERFECTLY OUT OF PLACE”

 We also do full album reviews, articles and interviews.
 We compensate our writers for assignments we select for publication.

-NOTES: Reviews are assigned to one of our professional jazz writers by request or at the discretion of JAN.
+Reviews and articles are assigned to one of our professional jazz writers by request or at the discretion of JAN Editors.

 All qualified donations are tax deductible.